Our Impactsupporting greater education in Yavapai County

 YCEF recognizes that the success of our education system is dependent on all members, teacher, counselors, librarians, support staff, administrators and bus drivers.
 All provide essential services to success and provide role models for developing future citizens.

 Accordingly, all contributors to educational excellence should be eligible for recognition.
-Starting in school year 2020-2021, every one of the 102 campuses’ that comprise the Yavapai County Schools is encouraged to nominate one individual on their campus to be a “Yavapai Educator of Excellence”.
+Since school year 2020-2021, every one of the 102 campuses’ that comprise the Yavapai County Schools has been encouraged to nominate one individual on their campus to be a “Yavapai Educator of Excellence”.

 Showcasing & Rewarding Excellence